Should I Pay Off My Solar System Early? (2025 Edition)

 Am I planning to sell in the next 1–3 years?

 Every loan structure is different.
-If you’re not sure what makes sense, reach out to the Viva Energy team.
-We can help you decode your contract, weigh your options, and connect you with our finance partners if you need flexibility.
+At Viva Energy, we can review your agreement, explain your payoff options, and connect you with our local finance partners if you need flexibility.

 Bottom Line